 Laboratory Testing

-For most brain tumors, diagnosis and classification are based on a combination of histology and molecular findings ; sufficient tissue should be obtained from biopsy or resection to allow for both histology and molecular analysis.
+For most brain tumors, diagnosis and classification are based on a combination of histology and molecular findings.
+Enough tissue should be obtained from biopsy or resection for both histology and molecular testing.

 Histology

-Specimens obtained via needle biopsy may not be suitable for histology, as brain tumors (particularly gliomas) may exhibit differences in cellularity, mitoses, or necrosis across regions.
-According to the 2016 WHO classification system, if molecular data are unavailable, classification of tumors can be based on histology with appropriate caveats.
-For example, oligoastrocytoma is not a valid classification unless molecular data cannot be obtained, in which case a tumor may be designated an “oligoastrocytoma, not otherwise specified.”
+Specimens obtained via needle biopsy may not be suitable for histology, given that brain tumors (particularly gliomas) may exhibit differences in cellularity, mitoses, or necrosis across regions.
+According to the 2016 WHO classification system, if molecular data are unavailable, classification of tumors can be based on histology, provided that the appropriate caveats are noted.
+For example, tumors cannot be classified as oligoastrocytomas unless molecular data cannot be obtained, in which case a tumor may be designated an “oligoastrocytoma, not otherwise specified.”

 Molecular Markers